- Press Releases

 - RSS Feed 'What's New in ASM Newsroom'

-Welcome to the ASM Newsroom, a resource for journalists seeking information relating to the microbiological sciences.
-Members of the media and the general public can access current and archived press releases from the Society as well as tipsheets highlighting the latest research published in our journals or presented at our meetings.
+Welcome to ASM's Newsroom, a resource for journalists seeking information relating to the microbiological sciences.
+Members of the media and the general public can access current and archived press releases highlighting the latest research published in ASM's journals or presented at our meetings.

 News Media Contacts: